All Episodes

 I'm in New York.

-I'm I'm in New York City today.
+I'm in New York City today.

-It would be cheaper, and by the way, I'm not picky about it.
+And by the way, I'm not picky about it.

-Uh this is the death of the Republic.
+This is the death of the Republic.

-Uh will come, of course, from uh from care, the Council on American Islamic relations, who've said that it's grossly disrespectful to uh profile Muslim to pat down Muslim women.
+And we may have to, by the way, our best chance of getting out of this enhanced pat down thing will come, of course, from CARE, the Council on American Islamic Relations, who've said that it's grossly disrespectful to profile Muslim, to pat down Muslim women.

-You're not allowed to get your hands under the burqa, under the kneecab and start seeing what the Islamo babes are like underneath the burqa.
+You're not allowed to get your hands under the burqa, under the kneecab, and start seeing what the Islamo babes are like underneath the burqa.

 You can't do that.

-Her male relatives clustered round her and objected, and eventually this woman got waived onto the plane without having even to see whether she was the person marked on the ticket.
+And eventually this woman got waved onto the plane without having even to see whether she was the person marked on the ticket.

-So so the idea that uh Muslim women would be entirely exempt from this, but you will be having your penis held by uh federal bureaucrats until the end of time.
+So the idea that Muslim women would be entirely exempt from this, but you will be having your penis held by federal bureaucrats until the end of time, that scenario is not as unlikely as it may sound.

-I don't know what he uh I don't know what's what's I don't know why he thinks.
+I don't know why he thinks.

-Uh I didn't I well, I don't know why he thinks he did such a grand job.
+I don't know why he thinks he did such a grand job.

 But listen, while I'm putting in a word for George III, why are all the hit TV shows in the United States British these days?